george-hawkins/micropython-notes/getting-started.md

     '# This file is executed on every boot ...'
     >>> f.close()

+So a newly flashed board just contains a single file, called `boot.py`, in its root directory.

-You can discover more about the available modules like so:
+You can discover more about the available modules, using `help` and `dir`, like so:

     >>> help("modules")
     __main__          gc                uctypes           urequests